The Capital generation to make Google.Inc (Incorporated)

 venture capital money from Kleiner Perkins Caufield & Byers

-and Sequoia Capital, Sequoia forced Brin and Page to hire a
+and Sequoia Capital, Sequoia forced Brin and Page to hire

 CEO or else they would take back that borrowed $12.5 million.